frsyuki/spread/README.md

     +----------+-------------------+---------------------------------+
     ...

-And each object can have multiple versions.
+And each object can have multiple *versions*.
 You can get back old version of the object unless you surely delete it.
 Each version is identified by name or created time (UNIX time at UTC).